vmc-7645/YOLOv8-retail/README.md

 After installing CUDA correctly run the following command to begin training:

 `yolo task=detect mode=train model=yolov8n.pt data=custom.yaml epochs=300 imgsz=320 workers=4 batch=8`

+# Results

+## Preliminary Model(s) (v0.0.1)

+Model(s) used to test whether it was possible to actually train on this dataset.

+Our findings were somewhat dissatisfactory when it came to the actual results of the training, however they did result in some models that were not completely useless.
+Thus we went on to invest more resources into training better models.